exercism/jq/concepts/objects/about.md

 Another word for _name_ is _key_.

 The _value_ can be of any JSON type.
-Different keys in the object can have values of different type, like this example.
+Different _values_ in the same object can be different type, like this example.

 ```json
 {